 Major Results

-Racing at AJ Bell 2021 World Triathlon Leeds, Jess raced on home soil and shared the podium with fellow Brit, Sophie Coldwell as they finished in 2nd and 3rd place respectively.
-Jess matched Lucy Charles-Barclay on the swim before putting down a strong cycle that laid the foundation of a well fought silver medal.
+Racing at AJ Bell 2021 World Triathlon Leeds, Jess raced on home soil and shared the podium with fellow Brit, Sophie Coldwell, as they finished in second and third place respectively.

 Moving on from the domestic racing, Jess travelled to Tokyo for the 2020 Olympic Games, finishing inside the top ten in the women’s individual race before claiming mixed relay gold when she raced alongside Jonny Brownlee, Georgia Taylor-Brown and Alex Yee.